sudorook/bmDCA/README.md

 29. `sampler` - sampler mode, 'mh' for Metropolis-Hastings and 'z-sqrt' or 'z-barker' for Zanella, 2019. 'z-sqrt' corresponds to a balancing function of `sqrt(t)`, and 'z-barker' corresponds to `t/(1+t)`. (default: "mh")
+30. `use_pos_reg` - flag to apply position-specific regularization when
+    learning J (default: false)
-30. `output_binary` - flag to output data in binary format, which is faster and more precise (default: true)
+31. `output_binary` - flag to output data in binary format, which is faster and more precise (default: true)

 ### [sampling]